ian-r-rose/ian-r-rose.github.io/content/2015-09-13-buckingham-pi-qualitative.md

-The Reynolds number has a nice physical interpretation: it represents the relative importance of the inertia of the fluid (which is driven by the wall motion, and tends to keep the fluid moving) and the viscous forces in the fluid (which is tends to damp out fluid motions).
+The Reynolds number has a nice physical interpretation: it represents the relative importance of the inertia of the fluid (which is driven by the wall motion, and tends to keep the fluid moving) and the viscous forces in the fluid (which tend to damp out fluid motions).
 If the Reynolds is large, inertia is more important, and the fluid will have whorls, vortices, and be very chaotic.